-- c.
-For publicly accessible systems: - i.
+- i.
 Display system use information before granting further access; - ii.
 Display references, if any, to monitoring, recording, or auditing that are consistent with privacy accommodations for such systems that generally prohibit those activities; - iii.
 Include a description of the authorized uses of the system.